Other common name(s): Simoncini Cancer Therapy, baking soda

 Sodium bicarbonate, also known as baking soda, is promoted by some alternative practitioners as a cancer treatment.
 This treatment is based on the theory that cancer is caused by a form of yeast infection and that sodium bicarbonate can kill the yeast.
 This claim is not supported by science or clinical evidence and is contrary to widely-accepted basic facts of oncology and microbiology.

 Sodium bicarbonate is used as a conventional treatment for disorders in which the blood is too acidic.
-It is also used as an over-the-counter remedy for heartburn.
+It is also used as an over-the-counter remedy for heartburn, although not so much today as it was in the past.

 Available scientific evidence does not support claims that cancer is caused by infection with a type of yeast known as Candida albicans.
 Available scientific evidence also does not support the idea that sodium bicarbonate works as a treatment for any form of cancer or that it cures yeast or fungal infections.
 There is substantial evidence, however, that these claims are false.
 Although sodium bicarbonate is safe when used in proper doses and as directed as a conventional treatment, high doses can cause serious problems or even death.